doctorserone/pythonAndCInteroperabilityExamples/README.md

-# pythonAndCInteroperabilityExamples
-Python and C interoperability examples
+# Python and C interoperability examples

+A list o small examples to show Python and C interoperability

+Any contribution is greatly welcomed!